HomeBlogControl Chart: A Practical Guide to Flawless Process Management

 Control limits are statistically determined boundaries on a control chart, set at three standard deviations above and below the process mean.
 These thresholds define the range of expected variability due to common causes.
 Data points that fall within these limits indicate that the process is under control, while points outside these boundaries suggest the presence of special causes that warrant investigation.

-Roles and Importance of Mean Line
+Roles and Importance of the Mean Line

 The mean line, central to the control chart, represents the average value of all the data points collected.
 This middle line functions as the benchmark against which individual variations are measured.
 Consistent evaluation of the process in relation to the mean line enables the detection of shifts in the process over time, an element critical in maintaining stable operations.